-It's easy to fall into the trap of thinking that, because your Rotary club is run by volunteers donating their time, funds should be obtained solely by financial donations too.
+It's easy to fall into the trap of thinking that, because your Club is run by volunteers donating their time, funds should be obtained solely by financial donations too.

-Often a business is approached by a Rotarian who asks for sponsorship, but who only manages to obtain a donation.
+Often a business is approached by a Club who asks for sponsorship, but who only manages to obtain a donation.

 So what's the difference?
 A donor is an organisation that supports your cause and asks for little in return.
 A sponsor is an organisation that wants business value from an association with your club and is prepared to pay for it.

 In today's economics and business climate your website (and for that matter all your online presence) and its performance plays a crucial role in justifying your request for sponsorship.

 |Likely to be associated with a cause or your club.

 |Likely to be associated with a significant fundraising event or project rather than your club as a whole.

 |Will expect nothing in return.